• Skip to primary navigation

 Can I freeze this recipe?

 Yes!
-You can freeze your pumpkin spice pinwheels for up to 3 months in an airtight container.
+You can freeze your pastry pinwheels for up to 3 months in an airtight container.
 If you want to stop them from sticking together as they freeze, you can separate them with small pieces of baking paper.
 Alternatively, freeze them on a baking sheet until solid then transfer them to a freezer bag.
-To help them crisp up again after defrosting, simply reheat them in the oven.
+To help them crisp up again after defrosting, you can reheat them in the oven.

-I hope you enjoy these sweet pumpkin pie pinwheels!
+I hope you enjoy my puff pastry pumpkin pie pinwheels!
 If you make them at home, please leave a comment and rating below to let me know how it goes.
 Happy baking!

-Sweet pumpkin pinwheels with pumpkin spice and a dusting of icing sugar!
+Sweet pumpkin pinwheels with pumpkin spice and a dusting of sugar!

 Print Pin Rate